dvlab-research/SDSD/README.md

 ## The smid dataset for training

 Different from the original setting of SMID, our work aims to enhance sRGB videos rather than RAW videos.
 Thus, we first transfer the RAW data to sRGB data with rawpy.
-You can download the processed dataset for experiments using the following link: [baidu pan](https://pan.baidu.com/s/1Qol_4GsIjGDR8UT9IRZbBQ) (验证码: btux):
+You can download the processed dataset for experiments using the following link: [baidu pan](https://pan.baidu.com/s/1Qol_4GsIjGDR8UT9IRZbBQ) (验证码: btux) and [google pan](https://drive.google.com/drive/folders/1OV4XgVhipsRqjbp8SYr-4Rpk3mPwvdvG?usp=sharing):

 The arrangement of the dataset is
 --smid